Spondylolisthesis, Pars Defect & Stress Fracture

 Contact Us

-• Patients may present with giving way or catching in the back upon rising from a forward position.
+• Mechanical Issues: Patients may experience “giving way” or “catching” in the back when rising from a forward position.

-• Hyperlordosis of the lumbar spine with hamstring tension and prominent gluteal musculature.
+• Postural Changes: Hyperlordosis of the lumbar spine, hamstring tension, and prominent gluteal musculature.